 Coushatta is a very small town located in the state of Louisiana.
 With a population of 1,696 people and just one neighborhood, Coushatta is the 186th largest community in Louisiana.

-Coushatta is a blue-collar town, with 35.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Coushatta is generally considered to be a blue-collar town.
+35.67% of the Coushatta workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Coushatta is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Coushatta who work in sales jobs (19.51%), food service (15.40%), and maintenance occupations (10.06%).

 The per capita income in Coushatta in 2022 was $14,722, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $58,888 for a family of four.
 However, Coushatta contains both very wealthy and poor people as well.
 Coushatta also has one of the higher rates of people living in poverty in the nation, with 41.91% of its population below the federal poverty line.